Stebalien/gazetta/README.md

 4. Create some new pages either manually or by using the gazetta binary.
 For
    example: `gazetta new blog "Hello World"` will create a hello world blog post.
-5. Run `gazetta render /path/to/output` (in the root of the repository) to render your website.
+5. Run `gazetta render /path/to/output` (anywhere in the repository) to render your website.

 ## Data Directory Layout and File Format